Published by Christina Riley. Last Updated on November 3, 2023.

 This is a popular stop along the Parkway, but don’t let a full parking lot deter you from hitting the trails.
 There are several areas to explore from Looking Glass Rock Overlook and even with a full parking lot the falls weren’t so busy that we felt uncomfortable.

-When you’ve reached Skinny Dip Falls, a viewing area and a bench will welcome you at the top of the stairs.
+- When you’ve reached Skinny Dip Falls, a viewing area and a bench will welcome you at the top of the stairs.
 This viewpoint is perfect for photographers.
-Take the stairs going down and cross the bridge that is laid out over top of one of the falls.

 The Falls and Swimming Hole Details